 A continuation of DTS201H5.
 An interdisciplinary introduction to the study of diaspora, with particular attention to questions of history, globalization, cultural production and the creative imagination.
 Material will be drawn from Toronto as well as from diasporic communities in other times and places.

-An examination of issues on Diaspora and Transnational Studies.
-Content in any given year depends on instructor.
-See Department of Historical Studies website at www.utm.utoronto.ca/historicalstudies for details.
+An examination of issues in Diaspora and Transnational Studies.
+Content in any given year depends on the instructor.
+Visit the Departmental web site at Diaspora and Transnational Studies for further information.

-An in-depth examination of issues on Diaspora and Transnational Studies.
-Content in any given year depends on instructor.
-See Department of Historical Studies website at www.utm.utoronto.ca/historicalstudies for details.
+An in-depth examination of issues in Diaspora and Transnational Studies.
+Content in any given year depends on the instructor.
+Visit the Departmental web site at Diaspora and Transnational Studies for further information.

 An introduction to the basic concepts and techniques of microeconomic theory, including: price determination through supply and demand, market failure, microeconomic theories of households and firms, and market structure.